stoplightio/docs/articles/prism/runtime.md

 # Prism Javascript Runtime Reference

-Prism is a fast, flexible, and easy-to-use application for mocking and testing HTTP API's.
+Prism is a fast, flexible, and easy-to-use application for mocking and testing HTTP APIs.
 To help improve API testing effectiveness and bypass limitations in the OpenAPI specification, Prism comes with a full ES5-compatible Javascript runtime capable of supercharging your API workflow.

-Some example use cases for the Prism Javascript runtime include:
+Example use cases for the Prism Javascript runtime include:

-* Getting, setting, removing cookies on requests
+* Getting, setting, and removing cookies on requests
 * Manipulating HTTP request content, including slicing and dicing response bodies or manipulating headers
 * Seeding your tests with randomized data that conforms to a regex

-Anything that can be done in Javascript can now be done within a Scenario step.
+> Anything that can be done in Javascript can now be done within a Scenario step.

 ## Execution State